ibm-cloud-docs/containers/ts-network-nhc010.md

     ```
     {: pre}

-3. If the count reaches **15**, you are at the quota limit.
+3. If the count reaches the limit.
 To resolve this:

+    - Use different VPC or cleanup unused clusters in the VPC.
+    - Or if you have added custom remote rules earlier, than you can review them:
-    - Reduce the number of individual rules by combining them where possible, for example by using CIDR ranges.
+      - Reduce the number of custom individual rules.
-    - Remove duplicate rules that point to the same remote group or IP addresses.
+      - Remove duplicate custom rules that point to the same remote group or IP addresses.
-    - Review and clean up any unnecessary rules.
+      - Review and clean up any unnecessary custom rules.

 4. For IBM Cloud enforced limits, see [VPC Security Group Rule Limits & Quotas](/docs/vpc?topic=vpc-quotas){: external}.